 - Salt, pepper, olive oil

 Step 1: Wash mini potatoes and slice them in half.
-Microwave them for 5 minutes in a microwave-safe bowl.
+Microwave them for 5-7 minutes in a microwave-safe bowl.
+(Microwave them for 7 minutes if they are on the large side.)
 This will soften them enough to grill.

 Step 3: Take a big piece of foil.
 Add your raw mahi mahi, potatoes, and asparagus.
 Sprinkle the fish and vegetables with either Zatarain's Cajun seasoning or Old Bay Seafood Seasoning.
 Drizzle with olive oil.